How to Fix a Door Lock That Won’t Turn

 If you have a new key that you can insert but won’t turn, the chances are that your new key was poorly cut.
 Always go with a reputable locksmith to avoid such problems.
 A professional locksmith can cut a new key or if there’s a more severe problem than the way a key is cut, investigate and come up with a solution.

 If this is occurring, there’s a strong possibility that there is a problem with the mechanism.
-The lock will need to be removed and examined, and that kind of job is best left to a professional locksmith.
+This means that you will need to remove and examine the door lock.
+For that kind of work it is best to leave it to a professional locksmith.
+Contact us now for friendly help.

 Red Rocks Locksmith serves Denver and the surrounding areas.
 We are available 24 hours a day, seven days a week.
 If a door lock won’t turn or when a key won’t turn in door lock cylinders, chances are you need to call a locksmith.
-Red Rocks Locksmith can diagnose the problem, fix it, and get you back into your home or business in no time.
+Red Rocks Locksmith can easily diagnose the problem and fix it.
+We can get you back into your home or business in no time.